 The Spice Rack

 This recipe calls for ground coriander and ground cumin for ease.
-Still, if you were making your spice or curry paste, you’d almost certainly want to get your hand on cumin and coriander seeds and toast them up all nice before grinding in a pestle + mortar.
+Still, if you were making your own spice or curry paste, you’d almost certainly want to get your hand on cumin and coriander seeds and toast them up all nice before grinding in a pestle + mortar.
 I use ground cumin ALL THE TIME.
 It’s essential in my Chocolate + Chorizo Chilli for example.

 The Humble Cauliflower

 I developed this because we were actively trying to eat less meat, and I love cauliflower, so versatile.
 You’ve got to make sure you keep the leaves, they’re often discarded, but they are delicious and full of goodness.
 Once you’ve removed them, finely slice them and chuck them in the oven with the rest of the cauliflower.
-The leaves crisp up nicely and add texture to this delicious vegan curry.
+The leaves crisp up nicely and add texture to this delicious cauliflower curry.

 Cauliflower is high in Vitamin C, and relatively high in fibre too.
 It’s also ram-packed full antioxidants – according to Healthline.

 I feel like I may have been a Cauliflower farmer in a previous life because I use this awesome vegetable a lot – make sure you check out my whole roasted harissa cauliflower.
-If you’ve bought Turmeric especially for this recipe, you could use it in my Cauliflower Hummus.

 This recipe comfortably serves four people for an evening meal.
 Assuming you have all the spices to hand for this easy peasy vegan curry, this dish comes in well under £1 per portion.
 In fact, at the time of writing this recipe, this curry would cost you just 65 pence per portion, if you had it with 90g of rice per person it’d cost 74 pence per person.
 I’m sure you’ll agree that’s perfect for a midweek meal on a budget.